 But for me, Tikal was a nightmare from start to finish which is why I can safely say…

-The cheapest way to see Tikal – Pay the money and book the dam tour!
+The cheapest way to see Tikal – Don’t be cheap, just pay the money and book the dam tour!

 Let’s do the maths:

 - A standard tour to Tikal will cost you 250Q which includes transport to Tikal and guide.
-If you want to do a sunset or sunrise tour you will pay 350Q
+If you want to do a sunset Tikal tour or sunrise Tikal tour you will pay 350Q

-- The tour will pick you up from your hotel and drop you back off there.
+- The Tikal tour will pick you up from your hotel and drop you back off there.

 Here is what I paid: